Bellanca Viking: Development and design

 Over the years there were a number of refinements to the aircraft.
 The original hydraulic gear and flap actuation system was redesigned in 1968 introducing electric flaps.
-In 1969 the FAA issued Type Certificate A18CE and the aircraft built under that design were designated the "A" series "Super Vikings".
+In 1969, the FAA issued Type Certificate A18CE and the aircraft built under that design were designated the "A" series "Super Vikings".
 Aside from refinements already made to late Viking 300 models, the new 300A Vikings (17-30A, 17-31A and 17-31ATC) had a gross weight increase to 3,325 lbs.
 The original complex fuel system with five tanks and two fuel selectors allowing eight possible combinations of selector settings was simplified to a left, right and auxiliary system in 1974.
 After several years of financial losses, Viking sales became profitable again in 1978.
 In 1979, Continental-powered Vikings sported a fully enclosed nosewheel thanks to a redesign of the engine mount.
 This necessitated the use of cowl flaps for the first time on the Viking but resulted in a 12 mph increase.
 In 1979 production of the Lycoming-powered 17-31A ceased.
 In 1996, the Continental IO-550 was made available as an option.

-Since 2002 the company has been operated by a group of six Bellanca enthusiasts who bought the company from the state of Minnesota and established Alexandria Aircraft Co.
+Since 2002, the company has been operated by a group of six Bellanca enthusiasts who bought the company from the state of Minnesota and established Alexandria Aircraft Co.
 LLC.
 They provide technical support and parts to owners and A&Ps in the field.
 They have sold one new aircraft, manufactured in 2005.

-The aircraft fuselage is constructed from tubular steel overlaid with fabric while the wings are fashioned from spruce with a plywood skin.
+The aircraft fuselage is constructed from tubular steel overlaid with fabric, while the wings are fashioned from spruce with a plywood skin.

 Bill Cox, an aviation journalist at Plane and Pilot Magazine commented regarding the flying qualities of Vikings that they "have long been famous for control response and harmony that seems almost psychic in nature", and asserted, "Owners almost unanimously pronounce the Viking the best handling airplane they've ever flown."

+In 2022, the company moved to Sulphur, OK.
+The company now operates in Washington, Oklahoma under the name Bellanca Aircraft, Inc.